secretGeek/documentation/en/user-guide/interactions/index.md

 ## API Overview

 Underpinning the interaction infrastructure is the abstract `Interaction` class.
 This class provides a means of referring to _any_ interaction, regardless of the type of the interaction's result.
 The `Interaction<TResult>` class extends `Interaction` and strongly-types the result of the interaction.
 For example, an `Interaction<bool>` is capable of obtaining a yes/no answer.

 For richer interactions that require more than a typed result, you can subclass `Interaction<TResult>`.
 In fact, ReactiveUI provides one such subclass called `ErrorInteraction<TResult>`.
 This class adds an `Error` property (of type `Exception`), which makes it a suitable option in error recovery scenarios.

 The interaction encapsulates only the result of the interaction, as well as any data that supports it.
 It does not provide a distribution or handling mechanism for interactions.
 For that, ReactiveUI provides the `InteractionBroker<TInteraction>` class.

 Interaction brokers are the means by which collaborating components communicate.
-Normally this implies that both the view model and view are hooked into the same broker.
+Thus, it's generally the view model and view that are hooked into the same broker.
 The view registers a handler against the broker, which can be asynchronous.
 Then, the view model "raises" an interaction against the broker.

 ## An Example